Ansible Automation Platform (AAP) Integration#

 Vault Policies#

-Teams are responsible for setting up policies to give ansible access to specific secrets or paths.
-Use this terraform or the following CLI commands to setup a role to read any secrets at secret/ansible/*
+Teams are responsible for setting up policies to give Ansible access to specific secrets or paths.
+Use this terraform or the following CLI commands to setup a role to read any secrets at secret/aap/*

 .
+For more information, see this article on Vault AppRoles.
 Depending on which option you use, there are two different paths that will be needed.

 # Required path for community.hashi_vault.hashi_vault & AAP HashiCorp Vault Secret Lookup